 The state of the economy will give a pretty good diagnosis as to whether the commercial property market will take a turn for the better or worse in the future.
 So here are a few popular (and not so popular) economic indicators to help tell the future health of an economy – and your investment.

 Growth in job advertisements is a clear driver of tenant demand for commercial property landlords.
-So, when an office property owner hears of Perth CBD experiencing Australia’s largest year-on-year growth rate for office job advertisements*, they’ll be spinning in their desk chair knowing businesses will demand quality space for their new employees.
+So, if an office property owner were to hear of Perth CBD experiencing a huge lift in year-on-year growth rate for office job advertisements, they’ll be spinning in their desk chair expecting businesses may demand quality space for their new employees.

 Some might see them as eyesores.
 But if you’re concerned about the performance of the property market, you’ll see the beauty of cranes.

 Cranes dotted along a skyline indicates positive change for an economy:

 - Fast-growing population – New developments are erected to either house individuals, or to match newfound output from a growing number of businesses.

 - New employment – A big project employs lots of workers and will even pull skilled migrants from other states or countries if the development is big enough.

 Amazingly, Australia had a whopping 735 cranes across its skylines in August 2018 – more than all of the US (approximately 300 cranes).

 Australia’s crane phenomenon is mostly piloted by huge demand from retail, office and education tenants, who have pushed up non-residential construction by 12 per cent from last year to $41.5 billion.